dojot/ansible-dojot/roles/metrics/README.md

 ## How to deploy monitoring solution?

-Initially, it is necessary to instantiate the volumes that will be used by the services to store and obtain log data, metrics and others.
-Given that, run the command below to instantiate the volumes:
+Initially, it is necessary to deploy the volumes that will be used by the services to store and obtain log data, metrics and others.
+So, run the command below to deploy the volumes:

 ```
-ansible-playbook -K -k -u gbessa -i inventories/example_local/ volume-monitoring.yaml
+ansible-playbook -K -k -u dojot -i inventories/example_local/ volume-monitoring.yaml
 ```

 Now that the volumes are available, we can deploy the monitoring services by running the command below:

 ```
-ansible-playbook -K -k -u gbessa -i inventories/example_local/ deploy-monitoring.yaml
+ansible-playbook -K -k -u dojot -i inventories/example_local/ deploy-monitoring.yaml
 ```

 # Prometheus